 - Recycle an old Frisbee.
 Add marbles or rocks to the bottom for weight and landing pads (or a flat stone, a brick, or something organic and heavy that you have handy).

 - Sink a broken cup into the ground or into a large pot of plants on your deck or balcony.
-Cut up a sponge to fit into the cup or stuff in a well-rinsed net shower scrubber.
+Cut up a sponge to fit into the cup or stuff it in a well-rinsed net shower scrubber.
 Keep the cup filled with water.

-- Sink a large plate, an old baking dish or a shallow ceramic bowl into the ground and fill it with sand.
+- Sink a large plate, an old baking dish, or a shallow ceramic bowl into the ground and fill it with sand.
 Wet the sand thoroughly and make sure it stays constantly damp.

 Provide Butterflies a Place for their Eggs: